b-wave/VP2_TFT-Weather-Receiver/README.md

 # VP3-Weather-Receiver
 *Davis Vantage Pro Weather Station Reciever using a Moteieino board with RFM69 and Color TFT Display.(1)*

-This project is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen it was intended to be a low-cost replacement for a broken Davis Vu Weather station that the ISS still works (with a few issues)
+This project is mainly a demo of the dekay/DavisRFM69 library (et.al.) @dekay using a TFT LCD screen it was intended to be a low-cost replacement for a broken Davis Vu Weather station that the ISS still works (with a few issues)
 *...but that is another story.* Hopefully *someone* will find this useful.
 I had a fun time developing it and you can still see the saga of revisions in the source code listing as it evolved over several months.